Security-Onion-Solutions/securityonion-docs/strelka.rst

 Logs
 ----

 Even if Strelka doesn't detect a YARA match, it will still log metadata about the file.
-You can find Strelka logs in :ref:`hunt` and :ref:`kibana`.
+You can find Strelka logs in :ref:`dashboards`, :ref:`hunt`, and :ref:`kibana`.
 Here's an example of Strelka logs in :ref:`hunt`:

 .. image:: images/strelka.png
   :target: _images/strelka.png